 Yes, you can homeschool for two hours a day and get all your formal homeschooling done in that timeframe.
-But, it seems homeschool hours are more dependant on the age of your child and their ability to take in information given their brain development.
+But, it seems homeschool hours are more dependent on your child’s age and their ability to take in information given their brain development.

 In addition, some families feel more comfortable covering more information in a day than others.
 And of course, some children can take in more information in a day than other children.
-That is, some kids will take three hours to learn the same information that another kid will take only one hour to learn.
+Some kids will take three hours to learn the same information that another kid will take only one hour to learn.
 So homeschool hours are more a result of these variables.

 Perhaps this is a large reason why many governments haven’t instituted definite homeschool hour logs (although some have requirements for educational homeschooling logs of activities i.e. Florida).

 In most places, you don’t need to keep an official log of homeschooling hours, although some state governments recommend you spend a set amount of time on each specific subject.
 For some of these states, these recommendations are sometimes why a home education application is more likely to be accepted or rejected.

 Things to Consider When Thinking About Homeschooling Hours Per Day

 When surveyed, parents said some things which are worthwhile noting as they talked about how they calculated homeschool hours per day: